 It is our goal to provide students with whatever level of service they require.
-We offer full time curriculum for grades K-12; or just one or two courses to satisfy your current private or public school graduation requirements in grades 6-12; or supplement your home school curriculum.
+We offer full time programs for grades K-12 (outsourced to K12 Program for K-2 students); or just one or two courses to satisfy your current private or public school graduation requirements in grades 6-12; or courses to supplement your home school curriculum.